openmc-dev/openmc/docs/source/methods/cmfd.rst

 and :math:`h` are also listed as superscripts here.
 The group :math:`g` is the group of interest and, if present, :math:`h` is all groups.
-Finally, any parameter surrounded by :math:`\left\langle\cdot\right\rangle` represents a tally quantity that can be edited from an MC solution.
+Finally, any parameter surrounded by :math:`\left\langle\cdot\right\rangle` represents a tally quantity that can be edited from a Monte Carlo (MC) solution.

 ------
 Theory